-April 2011 First of many line dancing evenings held, which have been one of our biggest fundraisers, raising £16,000 to date.
+First of many line dancing evenings held, which have been one of our biggest fundraisers, raising £16,000 to date.

-FOP Friends of Oliver website goes 'live' together with "What is FOP?" animated video, narrated by Stephen Fry.
+FOP Friends of Oliver website goes 'live' together with "What is FOP?"

+animated video, narrated by Stephen Fry.

+FOP Friends of Oliver becomes a registered charity # 1147704.

+Chris becomes an 'informal' member University Pennsylvania

+FOP research team to collaborate in development of the International FOP Flareup survey.

+First donation to the University of Oxford to support its research team: £10,000.

+First newsletter is published to celebrate the many different fundraising events being held across the country.

+FOP Friends is awarded a

+grant for £16,000 from GDUK to fund a Charity Administrative Assistant.

+FOP Friends is awarded a grant to employ a Senior Drug Developer at the University of Oxford.

+Annual donation to the University of Oxford's research team, this time £20,000.

+£65,000 in funding is provided by FOP Friends to employ a full-time medicinal chemist within the University of Oxford's FOP Research team.

+May 2014

-May 2014 FOP Friends organizes a family gathering in Manchester, uniting UK FOP families for the first time in 12 years.
+FOP Friends organizes a family gathering in Manchester, uniting UK FOP families for the first time in 12 years.
 The world's experts in FOP are also in attendance, including Prof. Kaplan.

-June 2014 Friends of Oliver proudly becomes FOP Friends® to reflect the growing number of UK families now raising money together to support FOP research.
-August 2014 FOP Friends' Drug Developer begins work at the University of Oxford, alongside the excellent existing team.
-August 2014 FOP Friends is adopted by companies PwC Manchester and Avaya as their "Charity of the Year".
-September 2014 Two teams of FOP Friends' runners take part in the Great North Run and the Windsor Half Marathon, raising £21,000 in total.
-October 2014 FOP Friends makes an incredible donation of £70,000 to help maintain the research team at the University of Oxford for another year.
+Friends of Oliver proudly becomes FOP Friends® to reflect the growing number of UK families now raising money together to support FOP research.

+FOP Friends' Drug Developer begins work at the University of Oxford, alongside the excellent existing team.

+FOP Friends is adopted by companies PwC Manchester and Avaya as their "Charity of the Year".

+Two teams of FOP Friends' runners take part in the Great North Run and the Windsor Half Marathon, raising £21,000 in total.

+FOP Friends makes an incredible donation of £70,000 to help maintain the research team at the University of Oxford for another year.

 Website is updated with personalised "Friends" pages to recognise and celebrate the amazing people who make up FOP Friends.

+FOP Friends Founder and chairman Chris attends the IFOPA Drug Development Forum in Boston, with over 100 researchers and interested pharmaceutical companies in attendance.
+A milestone in the search for a treatment and cure for FOP.

-FOP Friends decorates their annual Christmas Tree at St. Alban's Church, Cheshire, with photos of FOP patients from around the country.
-December 2014 CBBC's Katie Thistleton appears on Celebrity Mastermind and her chosen charity is...FOP Friends!
+FOP Friends decorates their annual Christmas

+Tree at St. Alban's Church, Cheshire, with photos of FOP patients from around country.

+CBBC's Katie Thistleton appears on

+Celebrity Mastermind and her chosen charity

+is...FOP Friends!

 Clementia open first European trial site in Paris, which some of our UK FOP patients then took the opportunity to take part in.
 Everyone in the FOP community thank you for furthering the research.

-January 2015 The Scotts and the Bedford-Gays are delighted to attend Richard Simcox's Burns Night Gala in aid of FOP in Aberdeen.
-A superb evening, hosted by one of FOP's greatest and longest supporters.
+The Scotts and the Bedford-Gays are delighted to attend Richard Simcox's Burns Night Gala in aid of FOP in Aberdeen.
+A superb evening hosted by one of FOP's greatest and longest supporters.

+February 2015

 Chris visits a very cold Philadelphia for his in-person IFOPA board meeting.
-He visits the Mutter museum to see the worldfamous skeleton of Harry Eastlack.
-February 2015
+He visits the Mutter museum to see the world-famous skeleton of Harry Eastlack.